CaskAle/iot-workshop/README.md

 III.
 Create dashDB table for environment data (8 minutes)

 IV.
-Build Bluemix Node-Red flows
+Build Bluemix Node-Red flows (40 minutes)

 V.  Connect to Raspberry Pi and Start Node-Red (5 minutes)

 VI.
-Build Raspberry Pi Node-Red flows
+Build Raspberry Pi Node-Red flows (40 minutes)

 VII.
-Deploy and validate success
+Deploy and validate success (8 minutes)

+***Note**: In the interest of time, it will be necessary to build the Bluemix and Raspberry Pi Node-Red flows concurrently.
+One system will be used to build the Bluemix portion, while another is used to build the Raspberry Pi portion.
+During this time, all three team members should work to oversee the overall project and provide each other guidance and debugging support.*

 Prerequisites:
 ==============